MikeRogers0/LivePage/readme.md

 It's recommended you use this extension only in a local development environment and not in a production enviromment.

-## Developing on this locally

-    sass --watch options.scss:options.css

 ## Footnotes

 Contribute on GitHub: https://github.com/MikeRogers0/LivePage